September 24-25, 2021

 Faith After Mormonism founder Ross Anderson will share about how a person’s entire approach

 to knowing and serving God is radically transformed when they encounter Jesus.

 Saturday, September 26th

-Each workshop will be offered three time on Saturday, at 9:15, 10:20, and 11:25.
-You will be able to attend three of the four.
-Please go to the workshop registration page to sign up.
+Each topic will be offered twice on Saturday, either at 9:15, 10:20, and 11:25.
+You will be able to attend three of the four topics.
+No pre-registration is necessary for breakout sessions.

 Keep Showing Up (Scott McKinney)